-- To create understanding among participants of their own body and its belonging. - To develop knowledge of rights and leave participants with the understanding that they have right to their body.
+- Create understanding among participants of their own body and its belonging. - Develop knowledge of rights and leave participants with the understanding that they have right to their body.

-- Big sheets of paper - · Markers, paint, crayons etc
+- Big sheets of paper - Markers, paint, crayons

-- 1. Give each child a piece of paper their own size and ask them to lie down on - it.
+- Give each child a piece of paper their own size and ask them to lie down on it.
 A leader or another participant draws outline of participant. - 2.
 Let the children decorate the outline as they want. - 3.
 When their decoration is ready, go around the circle and each child can show the group their paper bodies. - 4.
 Ask each which part they like the most.